-- What are the things that BOZ does to "check" and see that he has started his day out right?
-(Washed up; brushed teeth; combed hair; has clean clothes.) - Grampie B is in need of some help, so he has asked Drew, Gracie and BOZ over to help out.
+- What are the things that BOZ checks to see that he has started his day out right?
+(Washes up, brushes teeth, combs hair, wearing clean clothes.) - Grampie B is in need of some help, so he asks Drew, Gracie, and BOZ to help him.
 What do they do to help Grampie B?
 (While Grampie mows the lawn, they wash the truck.
-When Buster gets muddy, they give him a bath, too!
-They also help to clean the patio, garage floor and windows.) - What's a good reason for keeping squeaky clean?
+When Buster gets muddy, they give him a bath!
+They also help clean the patio, garage floor, and windows.) - What's a good reason for keeping squeaky clean?
 (So we can wash away the germs that could make us sick!) - Why should we brush our teeth?
 (So our teeth don't get cavities and our breath doesn't smell bad.) - Why should we keep our rooms and houses clean?
-(To avoid germs piling up that can make us sick; to make things look nice; so we can find things we have lost; and so on.) - Why is it important to stay clean?
-(Because God created us special and wants us to make sure that we don't get sick.)
+(To avoid germs piling up that can make us sick; to make things look nice; so we can find things we have lost; and so on.)